 Sussex Disability Sports Network

 The aim of the network is to support the development & provision of disability sport and inclusive physical activity across Sussex.
-The network is made up of a range of partners all championing this area of work, with a steering group leading the direction of network events.
+The network is made up of a range of partners all championing this area of work, with a a number of SDSN Champions helping to lead the direction and delivery of network events.
+If you are interested in becoming a Champion please get in contact.

 If you would like to be added to the Sussex Disability Sports Network database to receive strategic information or want to know more about the network then please sign up here.